background

 The tax-effected EBIT is also commonly known as:

-The formula to compute NOPAT, or “EBIAT,” is as follows.
+The formula to compute NOPAT, or “EBIAT,” is equal to operating income (EBIT) multiplied by one minus the tax rate.

 NOPAT = EBIT × (1 Tax Rate %)

-Then, capital expenditures (capex) and the change in net working capital (NWC) are deducted.
+From that point onward, the reinvestment needs of a company—capital expenditures (Capex) and the change in net working capital (NWC)—are deducted.

-Of the outflows in the cash from investing section, the line item that should be accounted for is capex.
+Of the outflows in the cash from investing (CFI) section, the major line item that should be accounted for is Capex, which refers to the purchase of fixed assets (PP&E).

-The relationship between the change in NWC and free cash flow is as follows:
+The relationship between the change in NWC and free cash flow (FCF) is as follows:

 To provide two examples explaining the rationale behind NWC: